FCBGP/FCBGP-experiment/draft-li-fcbgp-experiment.md

 ~~~~~~
 {: #fig-atta-ex title="An FC-BGP UPDATE propagation example."}

-This section describes a prototype implementation of Forwarding Commitment BGP (FC-BGP), using a simplified topology as illustrated in {{fig-atta-ex}}.
+This section describes a prototype implementation of FC-BGP, using a simplified topology as illustrated in {{fig-atta-ex}}.
 Only the essential operations are highlighted here; readers are referred to {{FC-BGP-Protocol}} for the complete protocol specification.

 In this example, all Autonomous Systems (ASes) are standard ASes; Route Servers (RSes) and AS Confederations are not considered.
 Additionally, no AS Path Protection (ASPP) mechanisms are applied.